guereslib/ten-reproducible-research-things/content/00-intro.md

 - Reproducible research is a strong indicator of rigour, trustworthiness and transparency

 {% include alert.html text="#### Some scenarios to consider:

- A key person from your research team has disappeared (family, personal emergency or no longer contactable).
+{% include icon.html icon='person-exclamation' %} A key person from your research team has disappeared (family, personal emergency or no longer contactable).
 - Could you continue your work?
 - Do you know where your data is stored?
 - Could you keep working effectively for 1 month?
 1 year?

- You lose your laptop bag containing your all your external hard drives.
+{% include icon.html icon='laptop-fill' %} You lose your laptop bag containing your all your external hard drives.
 - Could you continue your work?
 - Is your data backed up?
 Encrypted?

- Someone has published contradicting results to your published paper
+{% include icon.html icon='journal-medical' %} Someone has published contradicting results to your published paper
 - Can your provide your data and methods?

- A research partner organization believes your sensitive data has been breached or made available to a third party.
+{% include icon.html icon='shield-fill-exclamation' %} A research partner organization believes your sensitive data has been breached or made available to a third party.
 - Can you show the steps taken and measures put in place to avoid this?

 Work through the following lessons for practical solutions and ideas." align="left" color="success" %}